Branding

 Included

-The logo must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The logo must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

 Files to prepare